- StreamNative Managed Cloud

 Vendor: StreamNative

-tag, is used where applicable to enforce resources that are created with these tags and access is limited to only resources with the tag.
-See AWS docs on tag-based access control - All IAM policies are statically created by the customer (via automation) to limit access.
+tag, is used where applicable to enforce resources that are created with these tags and access is limited to only resources with the tag (See AWS docs on tag-based access control). - All IAM policies are statically created by the customer (via StreamNative Vendor Access Terraform module) to limit access.

-Customers provision these roles and policies using StreamNative-provided automation.
-Currently, this automation is in the form of a Terraform module.
-The following diagram illustrates AWS access.
+These roles and policies can be implemented using the StreamNative Vendor Access Terraform module.
+The following diagram illustrates AWS access:

-StreamNative provides all the policies and roles via a Terraform
+StreamNative facilitates the setup of necessary policies and roles through a

-For full documentation of inputs and outputs of the Terraform module, see the module README on GitHub.
+For full documentation of inputs and outputs of the Terraform module, see the module's README on GitHub.

 Prerequisites